phip1611/slidev-slides/2025-10-cyberus-combine-demo/slides.md

 <v-clicks depth="2">

 - Assuming Luke and I create a template in a Hackathon<br>(or whoever is familiar with Vue, UnoCSS, etc.)
-- Documentation will be inside there and most things should be achievable using just Markdown while still looking fantastic
+- Documentation will be inside template
+- Most things should be achievable using just Markdown
+- Looking fantastic

 </v-clicks>